 Your data will be processed automatically and output your word cloud in seconds.

-The words appear large to small, depending on how often they appear in the text.
-The column on the right shows the number of appearances and relevance to the text as a whole.
+The words appear large to small, depending on how often they appear in your Twitter data.
+The column on the right shows the number of appearances and relevance as a whole.

 See how MonkeyLearn’s advanced algorithms have grouped phrases, like “home android user,” and “trojanized zoom apps,” providing you with more context than single words.